Female Figure (Giambologna): Condition

-The figure has conservation issues.
-It is already described as damaged in 1757.
-The figure has been restored twice, the first time in Sweden probably during the late eighteenth century, the second time 1980/81 while in the London trade.
+The figure was already described as damaged in 1757.
+The figure has been restored twice, the first time in Sweden, probably during the late eighteenth century, and the second time in 1980/81 while in London.
 The lower part of the column was broken into several pieces.
-The risen left arm has been sawn apart twice.
-Thumb and index finger of the left hand as well as most of the goblet are lost.
-Lost are as well three of the toes of the left foot and the tip of the nose.
-All these losses were replaced in 1980.
+The thumb and index finger of the left hand and most of the goblet are lost, as are three of the toes of the left foot and the tip of the nose.
+All these losses were replaced during the 1980 restoration.

 During the second restoration, the original vessel was erroneously reconstructed by imitating the jar of Adriaen de Vries' later Mercury and Psyche group (Paris, Louvre).
 The result, wrong in shape and dimension, disturbs the harmony of Giambologna's creation.
 Other repairs during this conservation removed iron stains and fixed a number of cracks along her body.

 The figure must have been exposed to the elements for a long time in Sweden.
 A drawing for various garden ornaments by Johan Hårleman (1662-1707) (Stockholm, Nationalmuseum) shows the design for a base to be made in 1703 for it as a garden figure.

 The original surface is only preserved on the hair, where it is heavily weathered.
 The rest of the figure is repolished.
-This has altered the facial expression in particular by retouching the shape of the mouth.
+This has altered the facial expression, particularly by retouching the shape of the mouth.

-A "channel system" inside the Venus has been interpreted as an equipment for transforming the Venus into a fountain figure, but is more likely to have served to bring in a metal structure stabilising the marble.
+A "channel system" inside Venus has been interpreted as equipment for transforming Venus into a fountain figure, but is more likely to have served to bring in a metal structure stabilising the marble.